plone/training/docs/effective-volto/development/linters.md

 ## ESlint

-[eslint](https://eslint.org/) is used for Javascript code checking.
+[eslint](https://eslint.org/) is used for JavaScript code checking.
 A working `.eslintrc.js` file is shipped with every Volto project.

 ## Prettier